 There are three reasons.

-1) – To keep the submissive partner on the right track, and to remind them that they need to follow the rules set forth by the HOH at all times.
-Maintenance spankings are effective in helping the submissive partner remember to continue following the rules and to continue doing the right things so he/she does not break the rules during the week.
+1) – To keep the submissive partner on the right track, and to remind them that they need to follow the agreed upon rules at all times.
+Maintenance spankings are effective in helping the submissive partner remember to continue following the rules and to continue doing the right things.
 Maintenance spankings essentially protect the submissive partner from himself/herself during the week.
-By the HOH reminding the submissive partner this way, it in turn makes it less likely that a major infraction by the submissive partner will occur during the week.
+By the HoH reminding the submissive partner in this manner, it in turn makes it less likely that a major infraction by the submissive partner will occur during the week.

 2) – To reconnect.
 Spanking in general is a very intimate thing between partners.
 Given this intimacy, and given the comforting and cuddling that takes place after a maintenance spanking, some couples choose to make maintenance spankings a part of their domestic discipline relationship to simply enhance the intimacy between the two of them and strengthen that emotional bond.

 3) – To give the submissive partner an emotional release.
 Maintenance spankings offer a means to release emotions so the submissive partner feels much better afterward.
 This goes back to why it’s so important that the submissive partner cry after a spanking - it releases the emotions of guilt, disappointment, sorrow, etc. Sometimes just “crying it out” will help a submissive partner feel better about whatever they are/were upset about, and maintenance spankings provide that avenue in which to give that emotional release.

 There may not be an aspect of domestic discipline we’re more on the fence about than maintenance spankings.
 We’re split 50/50 as being for or against them.
 However, we’re comfortable enough with them to include them on the blog, but they aren’t something we outwardly recommend couples do.